Documentation Index

 Example: Login Test with Scenarios

-- Each scenario runs independently with its own data
+- Each concrete run executes independently with its own row data + runtime settings

 Understanding Results